COSC-499-W2023/year-long-project-team-3/docs/weekly logs/personal/teresa_saller_personal_log.md

 ### Goals

 My goal for this week was to perform a larger refactor of the API to be able to display more helpful information.
-I completed some fixes on the submission box page and refactored the API gor videos to be able to display more helpful info.
+I completed some fixes on the submission box page and refactored the API for videos to be able to display more helpful info.
 I will need to address some review comments on that PR still.
-My goal for next week is to finish the PR we have in progress and hop on whatever other tasks we still have open.
+My goal for next week is to finish the PR I have in progress and hop on whatever other tasks we still have open.

 ### Additional Context